AltimorTASDK/ssbm-1.03/README.md

 The loader is executed upon entering *Name Entry* using the standard nametag buffer overflow exploit.
-The loader then copies itself out of the nametag region and reads the `103Code` save containing the mod from the memory card into main memory. `103Code` contains a full copy of 1.03 for Melee NTSC 1.02 and diffs against this copy for other game versions, which the loader will apply if necessary.
+The loader then copies itself out of the nametag region and reads the `103Code` save (output as `ssbm-1.03-$(MODVERSION).gci`) containing the mod from the memory card into main memory. `103Code` contains a full copy of 1.03 for Melee NTSC 1.02 and diffs against this copy for other game versions, which the loader will apply if necessary.
 The loader then executes the mod entry point and makes Melee load an alternate save file that won't trigger the nametag overflow.

-1.03 uses this two-stage loading process because its main binary is unable to fit in a Melee save file.
+1.03 uses this two-stage loading process because its main binary is too large to fit in a Melee save file.

 ## Build environment